GaetanoGeck/js-collabgraph/README.md

 Minimal JavaScript tool to visualise collaborations among participants in a circular graph.

+Each participant is represented by a node (yellow), displaying her/his name and the total duration of collaboration sessions.
+For those participants that have already collaborated, the number of collaborators is represented in an additional rectangle at the lower right corner of the node (blue in case of a single collaborator, green in case of multiple collaborators).

 ![Screenshot of the example collaboration graph](doc/example-graph.png)

 ## Example